PremKumar135/PremKumar/README.md

 **`Algorithm:`** K-Nearest Neighbor, ResNet.

 ##### **Responsibility:**
-* The task here is to given a query image retrieving all the similar images in the database.
+* The task here is, given a query image retrieving all the similar images in the database.
 * Used ResNet to find the encoding of all the available images in the dataset.
 * Uploaded all the image feature encodings in the AWS ElasticSearch with unique id for each image.
 * Given a query image, find the encoding using the ResNet model and used elastic search KNN to find the k nearest neighbors.